Dr Gary Mirams

 Drug-induced cardiac safety concerns

-I am working on an NC3Rs / EPSRC Strategic Award in Mathematics in Toxicology entitled "Prediction of human cardiotoxic QT prolongation using in vitro multiple ion channel data and mathematical models of cardiac myocytes" - press release and project outline here.
-This project is in collaboration with GlaxoSmithKline and AstraZeneca modelling and safety pharmacology departments, we are investigating whether mathematical models can provide more accurate early predictions of novel compounds' human clinical cardiac safety than existing preclinical animal-based tests.
-I am working with David Gavaghan, Blanca Rodriguez and Denis Noble.
+I worked on an NC3Rs / EPSRC Strategic Award in Mathematics in Toxicology entitled "Prediction of human cardiotoxic QT prolongation using in vitro multiple ion channel data and mathematical models of cardiac myocytes" - press release and project outline here.
+This project was in collaboration with GlaxoSmithKline and AstraZeneca modelling and safety pharmacology departments, we investigated whether mathematical models can provide more accurate early predictions of novel compounds' human clinical cardiac safety than existing preclinical animal-based tests.
+I worked with David Gavaghan, Blanca Rodriguez and Denis Noble.